LunaticPrakash/Audio-Query/README.md

 # AudioQuery

-A full-stack application that allows users to **upload audio files** (like call recordings, meetings, or lectures) and **search for keywords or phrases** within them.The matching audio files will be displayed to user which he can directly listen or read the transcribed text.
+A full-stack application that allows users to **upload audio files** (like call recordings, meetings, or lectures) and **search for keywords or phrases** within them.
+The matching audio files will be displayed to user which he can directly listen or read the transcribed text.

 The app automatically transcribes audio into text using **OpenAI Whisper** and stores it into database for quick, future searches to avoid duplicate processing.